badrobotproject/euvscovid/README.md

 ## About
-Safe Workplace Robot is an AI-enabled software solution for keeping people safe at their workplace.
+Safe Workplace Robot is an AI-enabled software solution for keeping people safe at their workplace

 ## Features
 - Automatic detection of people not wearing basic protection gear